geekxflood/alertmanager-notifications-forwarder/README.md

 ## Ideas

 - [ ] Store the alert object history
-  - That can be done by storing the alert object in another DB so we leave readis for the caching state.
-Using an object db like mongoDB or a lighter noSQL db like redisJSON (to explore)
+  - That can be done by storing the alert object in another DB so we leave Redis for the caching state.
+Using an object DB like MongoDB or a lighter NoSQL DB like redisJSON (to explore)
-  - Can be used to create regular reports based diffrent criterias (time, type of alert, etc) and send them to the user through email (or other)
+  - Can be used to create regular reports based on different criteria (time, type of alert, etc) and send them to the user through email (or other)
 - [ ] Add a web interface to see the alert history

 ## Configuration